Start Your Claim

 As mentioned, we welcome all enquiries, whether you are the victim, or want to ask about starting a head injury claim on behalf of a victim who is still currently recovering from the incident.

-Grieves Solicitors only provide no-win, no-fee head injury compensation claims, so you will not face a financial risk for starting a claim, and will receive 100% of your awarded compensation if your case is successful.
+Grieves Solicitors only provide no-win, no-fee head injury compensation claims, so you will not face a financial risk for starting a claim.